jedisct1/libsodium-doc/README.md

 Sodium is cross-platforms and cross-languages.
 It runs on a variety of compilers and operating systems, including Windows \(with MinGW or Visual Studio, x86 and x86_64\), iOS and Android.
-Javascript and WebAssembly versions are also available and are fully supported.
+JavaScript and WebAssembly versions are also available and are fully supported.
 Bindings for all common programming languages are available and well-supported.